lloydtwum/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this displays the third line of a file
+this script names a file and containing Best School